Mercy Johnson's anniversary and other lit events that happened in August

 6. Bobrisky's birthday

-Bobrisky had been beating drums of anticipation ahead of his 30th birthday, he shared photos before the day which got his fans gushing over him.
+Bobrisky has been beating drums of anticipation ahead of his 30th birthday.
+He shared photos before the day which got his fans gushing over him.

-The effeminate celebrity also shared new set of fierce photos on his birthday.
-He is also set to throw a lavish party and he has reportedly invited every important person in his circle.
+The effeminate celebrity also shared a new set of fierce photos on his birthday.
+He is set to throw a lavish party and he has reportedly invited every important person in his circle.

+AY at 50: Comedian gives talk-of-the-town birthday party as Sunny Ade shows up with a classic performance

 Tobi Bakre hires Timi Dakolo to surprise new wife